Evaluating PPI in Research

 The Hadrian Building is No 4 on the Campus Map

-You are cordially invited to take part in this exciting international conference that brings to you key note speakers from the UK, Canada, USA, Denmark and Ireland.
+You are cordially invited to take part in this exciting international conference that brings to you key note speakers from the UK, Canada, USA, Spain, Denmark and Ireland.

 Patient and Public Involvement (PPI) – also referred to as ‘Patient and Public Engagement’ and ‘Citizen Engagement’ by international colleagues - is the practice or process of patients, members of the public and researchers working together to prioritise, plan, conduct and disseminate research.
 PPI is growing in momentum but questions remain about how it should or could be evaluated.